History of Citizenship Day

 Citizenship Day in Boston is the largest annual citizenship workshop in New England, drawing over 370 citizenship applicants and over 350 community volunteers, law students and pro bono attorneys.
-Since 2014, 1,440 applicants have applied for citizenship with the help of 1,233 attorneys, law students, and community volunteers on Citizenship Days in Boston.
+Over the course of annual citizenship days in 2014, 2015, 2016, 2017 and 2018, 1,444 immigrants have applied for citizenship with the help of 933 attorneys, law students, and community volunteers.

 The Mayor’s Office for Immigrant Advancement and Project Citizenship partner and collaborate to ensure that Boston area immigrants have access to high quality, free citizenship services.

 “Many of Boston’s residents have come to America for a better life and more opportunities,” said Mayor Walsh.
 “I am committed to ensuring that all of our residents feel included in Boston’s civic life and have full access to everything our city has to offer.
 I am proud to sponsor Citizenship Day.”

 Massachusetts has the seventh largest immigrant population in the United States.
 Approximately 17% of the Masschusetts workforce is made up of foreign-born residents.

 Through outreach on the MBTA, billboards provided by Clear Channel, ads and interviews on local ethnic radio and television shows, immigrants learn about the benefits of citizenship and become motivated to apply.
 Because only 10% of immigrants apply for citizenship, Project Citizenship focuses on reducing the obstacles and removing the barriers to citizenship.